HuEnming/huenming.github.io/source/about/index.md

 - 01/07/2015 – 20/09/2017

     Dot NET Developer - Hangzhou Pinming Information Technology Co., Ltd.(China)
-    - Providing technical support to the website of the bidding department of local government（Base on Content Management System）
+    - Providing technical support to the website of the bidding department of local government(Base on Content Management System)
     - Maintaining the online bidding system

 ## Education and training